meddle0x53/elixir_ldn_2017/PITCHME.md

 * I wanted to do something meaningful with Elixir.  <!-- .element: class="fragment" -->

 #HSLIDE
+## About our surroundings

 * We are from Bulgaria
-* We are from FMI.  <!-- .element: class="fragment" -->
+* We are from FMI  <!-- .element: class="fragment" -->
-* It is full of very smart people.  <!-- .element: class="fragment" -->
+* It is full of very smart people  <!-- .element: class="fragment" -->
-* Every semester they can select from a set of elective courses.  <!-- .element: class="fragment" -->
+* Every semester they can select from a set of elective courses  <!-- .element: class="fragment" -->

 #HSLIDE
+## Why we did what we did?

-* Functional programming is important.
+* Functional programming is important
 * I know a professor teaching lambda calculus (Great right?
-That's Trifon). <!-- .element: class="fragment" -->
+That's Trifon) <!-- .element: class="fragment" -->
-* He was IN right from the moment we told him about our idea for a course. <!-- .element: class="fragment" -->
+* He was IN right from the moment we told him about our idea for a course <!-- .element: class="fragment" -->
-* So elixir-lang.bg was born
+* So elixir-lang.bg was born <!-- .element: class="fragment" -->

 #HSLIDE
+## Why we did what we did?!

-* Valo wanted to do Elixir pet project.
+* Valo wanted to do Elixir pet project
-* I had the idea - Elixir course. <!-- .element: class="fragment" -->
+* I had the idea - Elixir course <!-- .element: class="fragment" -->
-* I met Andi & Slavi through Trifon. <!-- .element: class="fragment" -->
+* I met Andi & Slavi through Trifon <!-- .element: class="fragment" -->

 #HSLIDE
 ![Image-Absolute](assets/begins.jpeg)